 A well planned transition process should be in place to support children joining the Nursery and Reception classes.
-Nursery children should receive home visits, attend Stay and Play sessions with their parents and then be offered a short unaccompanied visit before starting Nursery.
+Nursery children should receive home visits as well as new children to Reception, attend Stay and Play sessions with their parents and then be offered a short unaccompanied visit before starting Nursery.
 Children joining Reception will be visited in their current Nursery by their new teacher and invited to two school visits to meet their class and teacher.
 Parents will be invited to an information evening and tour of the school and Reception classrooms.
 All pupils should receive information packs before starting.